shinmendokkodo/java.notes/java.collection.linkedlist.md

 We can use the `add(int index, E element)` method to insert an element at a particular index.
 The index should be greater than zero and less than the size of the `LinkedList`; otherwise, `IndexOutOfBoundsException` is thrown.

 ### Inserting multiple elements from another Collection
-If we have a Collection and we need to add all its elements to another LinkedList, then the addAll(Collection c) method can be used.
-This method will add all the elements at the end of the LinkedList.
+If we have a `Collection` and we need to add all its elements to another `LinkedList`, then the `addAll(Collection c)` method can be used.
+This method will add all the elements at the end of the `LinkedList`.

 ```java
 list.addAll(anotherList)